 We aim to produce a boy with a “strong mind, soft heart”.
 The Ridge follows a path from Grade 0 through to Grade 7 where the emphasis is on the development of the whole child.
 To this end our education focuses on the academic, the cultural, the emotional and the physical areas of a boy’s development.

-The school is known for its nurturing and child-centred environment which begins in our wonderful Junior Prep, and permeates the Senior Prep.
-The Ridge is blessed with top quality, high calibre staff at all levels who are well equipped to deal with boys’ particular developmental needs.
-The boys’ pastoral needs are looked after by class teachers and tutors, providing guidance at various levels.
+The school is known for its nurturing and child-centred environment which begins in our wonderful Junior Prep, and permeates into the Senior Prep.
+The Ridge is blessed with top quality, high calibre staff at all levels who are well-equipped to deal with boys’ particular developmental needs.
+The boys’ pastoral needs are looked after by a four-man Pastoral Care team who are ably assisted by class teachers and tutors, providing guidance at various levels.
 There is also a strong learning support centre offering remediation, speech therapy and occupational therapy.

-There are currently 490 boys enrolled at the school.
-There are three classes per year group from Grade 0-7, all of approximately 20 boys.
+There are currently 505 boys enrolled at the school.
+There are three classes per year group from Grade 0-7, with no more than 22 boys per class.
 We believe this to be an effective, child-friendly formula, allowing flexibility if class dynamics require it, while also allowing the school to remain small enough to be personal.
 These relatively low numbers allow for individual attention for all boys.
-From Grade 2-7, Mathematics classes are further divided to help facilitate more personalised study and development programmes.
+From Grade 4-7, Mathematics classes are further divided to help facilitate more personalised study and development programmes.